sylverieherbert/sylverieherbert.github.io/_pages/cv.md

 Working papers
 ======
 * State-Dependent Central Bank Communication with Heterogeneous Beliefs
+* Replicability of a journal: a comprehensive overview (joint with H. Kingi, F. Stanchi and L.Vilhuber)
 * Econometric analysis of regime switches and of fiscal multipliers